virtualgoodsdealer/virtualgoodsdealer-pages/_posts/2021-4-16-making-with-gimp-part-one.md

     </tr>
     <tr class="table-light">
       <th scope="row">To copy an entire layer:</th>
-      <td>Select the layer and ake sure it's visible, copy or `ctrl + c` by default, only the top visible layer will be copied.</td>
+      <td>Select the layer and make sure it's visible, copy or `ctrl+c` by default, only the top visible layer will be copied.</td>
     </tr>
     <tr class="table-light">
       <th scope="row">To copy all the visible things inside all the visible layers</th>